The General Data Protection Regulation (GDPR) came into force on May 25th, 2018 and it affects your photography business. Read on to find out more.

 Disclaimer: The information I share here is based on knowledge I have obtained from reliable sources such as the ICO and other GDPR experts, but please note that the content contained in this blog is not a full rundown on the GDPR legal requirements and does not constitute legal advice.

-I’ve written this article in the hope that I have helped you by introducing the GDPR legislation if you hadn’t been aware of it already, and by giving you an indication of what you’ll potentially need to do as a photography business owner to ensure your compliance from May 2018.
+I’ve written this article in the hope that I have helped you by introducing the GDPR legislation if you hadn’t been aware of it already, and by giving you an indication of what you need to be aware of as a photography business owner to ensure your compliance from May 2018.

-But to ensure that you and your photography business are fully covered in advance of the GDPR legislation coming in, please seek your own independent legal advice.
+But to ensure that you and your photography business are fully covered, please seek your own independent legal advice.
 Zoe Hiljemark and Sixth Sense PR will not accept liability for any outcomes whatsoever that arise as a result of you implementing the information or advice shared in this article.

 This post was originally published on January 11th, 2018 and was updated on March 14th, 2018.